firecmsco/firecms/website/docs/properties/reusing_properties.md

 FireCMS 3 introduced a new way of defining properties that allows you to reuse them across different entities and collections.

-In the main App config export you can define a `propertyConfigs` object that contains all the configurations related to a property.
+You can define a `propertyConfigs` object that contains all the configurations related to a property.
 This is an array of `PropertyConfig` objects, which are defined as follows: